ItzStormizn/ItzStormizn/README.md

 - 👋 Hi, I’m @ItzStormizn
 - 👀 I’m interested in ... coding minecraft plugins, designing web pages, playing games
 - 🌱 I’m currently learning ...
 JavaScript and TypeScript
-- 💞️ I’m looking to collaborate on ... nothing as now now.
+- 💞️ I’m looking to collaborate on ... nothing as now.
 - 📫 How to reach me ...
 My discord [stormizn]

 <!---